Humidity, Temperature & Static: How Environment Impacts ESD Risk and Cleanroom Performance

 Create a Balanced Environment

-• Integrate monitoring: Check RH and temperature during regular ESD audits.
+• Integrate monitoring: Check RH and temperature during regular ESD audits and log results with date and location.

-• Correlate data: Review environment logs with ESD test results to spot trends.
+• Correlate data: Review environment logs with ESD test results and yield data to spot trends before they become excursions.

-• Prevent drift: Add humidification/dehumidification where seasonal swings are large.
+• Prevent drift: Add humidification/dehumidification where seasonal swings are large — winter heating and summer air conditioning are the most common causes of RH excursions.

-• Train teams: Include environment awareness in ESD training and daily walkdowns.
+• Train teams: Include environment awareness in ESD training and daily walkdowns — operators should know the target RH range and what to do when it’s out of spec.

 Maintain your program with MTE’s full line of Static Control Products.
 Need help matching tools to your requirements?
 Contact us.